Running Network Simulations with BMTK#

 extracellular

-xstimcomsolProvides an extracellular potential to alter the membrane comptanence of a selected set of cells in the network.
-Can replicate extracellular stimulation coming from an electrode (xstim) or field can pre-generated (comsol).
+xstimcomsolApplies an extracellular potential to a selected set of cells in the network.
+Can replicate extracellular stimulation coming from an electrode (xstim) or pre-generated field (comsol).

 BioNet